Charles Lucien Bonaparte: Life and career

 Bonaparte was the son of Lucien Bonaparte and Alexandrine de Bleschamp.
 Lucien was a younger brother of Napoleon I, making Charles the emperor’s nephew.
 Born in Paris, he was raised in Italy.
 On 29 June 1822, he married his cousin, Zénaïde, in Brussels.
 Soon after the marriage, the couple left for Philadelphia in the United States to live with Zénaïde's father, Joseph Bonaparte (who was also the paternal uncle of Charles).
-Before leaving Italy, Charles had already discovered a warbler new to science, the moustached warbler, and on the voyage he collected specimens of a new storm-petrel.
+Before leaving Italy, Charles had already discovered a warbler new to science, the moustached warbler, and on the voyage he collected specimens of a new storm petrel.
 On arrival in the United States, he presented a paper on this new bird, which was later named after Alexander Wilson.

 He and his wife resided in the Lake House in his father-in-law's Point Breeze estate in Bordentown, New Jersey.

 Bonaparte then set about studying the ornithology of the United States and updating Wilson's Ornithology or History of the Birds of the United States.
 The revised edition was published between 1825 and 1833.
 His other publications included "Observations on the Nomenclature of Wilson's Ornithology" (in the Journal of the Philadelphia Academy) and "Synopsis of the Birds of the United States" (in the Annals of the Lyceum of New York).
 In 1824, Bonaparte tried to get the then unknown John James Audubon accepted by the Academy of Natural Sciences, but this was opposed by the ornithologist George Ord who disliked Audubon's dramatic bird poses and considered him to be "a back-country upstart who romanticized his subject matter," according to the Audubon Galleries.

 At the end of 1826, Bonaparte and his family returned to Europe.
 He visited Germany, where he met Philipp Jakob Cretzschmar, and England, where he met John Edward Gray at the British Museum, and renewed his acquaintance with Audubon.
 In 1828, the family settled in Rome.
 In Italy, he was the originator of several scientific congresses, and lectured and wrote extensively on American and European ornithology and other branches of natural history.
 Between 1832 and 1841, Bonaparte published his work on the animals of Italy, Iconografia della Fauna Italica.
 He had also published Specchio Comparativo delle Ornithologie di Roma e di Filadelfia (Pisa, 1827), presenting a comparison between birds of the latitude of Philadelphia and Italian species.
-He created the genus Zenaida, after his wife, for the mourning dove and its relatives.
+He created the genus Zenaida, after his wife, for the zenaida dove and its relatives.
 He was elected a member of the American Antiquarian Society in 1845.